Pilgrimage to Kildare, Chapter V, Wounded and Weary in Kildare

 I had been told that the Anglican Cathedral would be open by 11.00am and with the Bishop in attendance the service was going to be a ‘long one’.
 By mid-day it was raining again so I delayed in good faith that I would have plenty of time to do what I needed at the fire pit.
 I wouldn’t be attending the service, so my plan was to first visit the grounds, complete the fire ceremony and perhaps pop in to visit the Cathedral once the congregation had left.
 By 1.00pm the rain had finally stopped.
 I gathered up the second cross, glass jar, candle and matches and headed out.
 As I reached the cathedral, to my surprise I saw that the service had finished and folk were already leaving.
 I even passed the vicar on his way out!
 I decided to go and quickly find the ancient fire pit and perform the light ceremony for the other cross.

 Feeling elated at my new found freedom and having successfully completed my ceremonies, I decided to try my luck and pay a visit to Solas Bhride, a multi-faith centre set up by three Christian sisters, but which had been closed for many months due to Covid.
 The centre was a special place as it was home to a symbolic ‘eternal flame of Kildare’.
-The original flame that burned for centuries at the cathedral fire pit was extinguished during the reformation.
+The original flame that burned for centuries at the cathedral fire pit was extinguished during King Henry VIII's reformation.
 But in 1993 the flame was symbolically re-lit in the town centre as a tourist attraction.
 Defiant that it should never go out again, the sisters re-lit a candle from this flame and have tended to it ever since.

 On my way there I bumped into my landlady.
 She was doubtful the centre would be open but was happy to accompany me all the same.
 As we were taking a walk around the gardens, one of the sisters saw us and came out to welcome us in.
 Here we spent a peaceful time in silence and meditated around the ‘eternal’ flame.